 Students who would like to access the internet using their own mobile devices are welcome use our free wi-fi connection.
 Unfortunately, we do not have any computers/tablets available for students to use at school.
-If you don't have your own mobile device, please visit Chiswick library, which offers such a facility and is only 5 minutes away from the school.
+If you don't have your own mobile device, please visit Chiswick library, which offers free use of PCs/tablets and is only 5 minutes away from the school.
 Joining the library is free, but you might need proof of address.
 We will be happy to help you with this.
 Please ask us at the school's reception.

-Wi-Fi password
+Ask reception for the Wi-Fi password